American Crossword Puzzle Tournament: Format

 The main part of the tournament consists of seven rounds, each featuring a puzzle that all competitors solve.
 There are three rounds in the late morning and three in the early afternoon on Saturday, and the seventh round is on Sunday.
 Puzzles vary in size and difficulty from round to round.
 The puzzles are commissioned by Shortz from the top constructors in crosswords, with the fifth puzzle the hardest of the first six.
 The two three-round sessions consist of puzzles with 15, 17 and 19 squares in each row and column respectively.
 The Sunday puzzle is appropriately 21 x 21 squares, the size of regulation Sunday puzzles in newspapers.
 Tournament judges score the solved puzzles on accuracy and speed, and the puzzles are scanned and ranked.
 Judges typically include many of the nation's most prolific and/or well known crossword constructors and editors.

 After these seven rounds, the top three solvers in the top three divisions progress to the final round, which consists of solving a very difficult crossword of 15 × 15 size on an oversize grid on a stage at the front of the tournament room.
 The competitors in this round wear noise-blocking headphones so that a team of commentators can remark upon the action for the spectators.
 The solvers hold a sheet of clues and write their answers on the grid with a dry-erase marker for all to see.
 Accuracy and speed are important as the competitors are ranked by fewest mistakes, then time.
 The winner of this round is declared the U.S. crossword tournament champion.
 The top three competitors in the B and C divisions also compete on the same puzzle, though with different sets of clues, for their division titles.

 Tournament history

-As of 2025, there are seven multiple winners: Dan Feyer (9 tournaments), Tyler Hinman (7), Jon Delfin (7), Douglas Hoylman (6), David Rosen (4), Trip Payne (3), and Paolo Pasco (2).
+As of 2026, there are eight multiple winners: Dan Feyer (9 tournaments), Tyler Hinman (7), Jon Delfin (7), Douglas Hoylman (6), David Rosen (4), Trip Payne (3), Paolo Pasco (2), and Erik Agard (2).
 Three women have won the tournament: Nancy Schuster in 1978, Miriam Raphael in 1979, and Ellen Ripstein in 2001.
 22 of the 76 (29%) second- and third-place finishers have been female.